Donald Trump Slammed For Plugging His Wares With Verbal Brochure Woven Into Speech

 Donald Trump’s enthusiasm for life and all it has to offer is often seen in his speeches when he adds those descriptive words around the properties he owns or accomplishments he has under his belt.
-It is because he’s not afraid to bring up the names of his different holdings, like his first-class golf courses, that has made Trump the target of criticism for plugging his businesses while being in a position of power.
+It is because he’s not afraid to bring up the names of his different holdings, like his first-class golf courses, that Trump is the target of criticism for plugging his businesses while being in a position of power.

 It is not as if he beckons the masses his way, as it would be hard to imagine that the average citizen of this country could even afford a round of golf on one of his courses.
-He is a businessman and real estate developer at heart, and one who is the first to say he is proud of what he has built.
+He is a businessman and real estate developer at heart and one who is the first to say he is proud of what he has built.

 The latest criticism comes from the speech he delivered at South Korea’s National Assembly, which NPR.org describes as a speech “meant to be a show of solidarity among the United States, South Korea and other nations in Asia.”
 During one part of this speech, he congratulated South Korea’s many achievements since the 1950s when the Korean War came to an end.